ssitu/ComfyUI_NestedNodeBuilder/README.md

 - Nesting two nodes that have a "control_after_generate" widget will cause the resulting node to keep only one of the widgets, and also corrupts the values of widgets that follow it.
 - The green outline that indicates which node is being executed is not shown for nested nodes.
 - Nested nodes cannot be nested.
-- Nesting output nodes such as preview image does not work.
+- Can nesting output nodes such as preview image and save image nodes, but it won't display the image.
+You can still see the image if loading the prompt from the history.

 ## Credits
 Inspired by [this repo by Itdrdata](https://github.com/ltdrdata/ComfyUI-Workflow-Component), check it out if you want something with more customization.